backstage/backstage/docs/permission/plugin-authors/02-adding-a-basic-permission-check.md

 ---
-id: authorize-the-create-endpoint
+id: 02-adding-a-basic-permission-check
-title: Authorize the create endpoint
+title: 2.
+Adding a basic permission check
-description: Authorize the create endpoint
+description: Explains how to add a basic permission check to a Backstage plugin
 ---

 The first step we need to do in order to authorize the create endpoint, is to create a new `permission` inside our backend plugin.